Lü Chen Chung: Bible translation sources

 The first translation of New Testament which started in 1940, was translated from Alexander Souter's New Testament: Oxford Greek Testament.

 For the 1970 translation of the Bible which was published in Hong Kong, the revised translation of the New Testament, was translated from the 17th edition of Eberhard Nestle's Novum Testamentum Graece, while the Old Testament relied on various texts such as the Masoretic Text.

 Personal life and demise

 Lü was married to Huang Luo Qi (黄罗绮) in 1921.
-Huang was afflicted with Alzheimer's disease in 1975 and passed away in 1978 in Hong Kong.
+Huang was afflicted with Alzheimer's disease in 1975 and died in 1978 in Hong Kong.
 Together, they had 5 children, 3 boys and 2 girls.
-The two youngest, a boy and a girl dead in their childhoods, while the eldest, a daughter, died in 1944.
+The two youngest, a boy and a girl died in their childhoods, while the eldest, a daughter, died in 1944.
 They dedicated their first son (the second child), John Lu (吕荣光) to the Lord.
 John went on to be the vice-moderator of the Presbyterian Church in Singapore and Malaysia in 1952.
 At the same time, John was also a faculty at the Trinity Theological College of Singapore, delivering lessons in Chinese.
-John passed away in 2000.
+John died in 2000.

 In 1983, Lü migrated to Singapore and lived with John.
 Lü died at age 89 in Singapore on 10 March 1988.